operator-framework/operator-sdk/doc/proposals/samples.md

 - I as a dev operator user, I'd like to know how to call the tests in the CI and integrate them with Travis

 **Acceptance Criteria**
-- The Ansible and Go project should be integrated with Travis
+- The Ansible, Helm and Go project should be integrated with Travis
 - All PR's made against the master should trigger th CI
 - The unit and integration tests should be checked in the CI
 - The CI should fail if one of the tests do not pass